 Nancy has over 20 years’ experience in operations management, with a background in domestic and international program development and management.
 Prior to joining Americares, Nancy served as an operations manager at several global corporations in the private sector facilitating growth and quality improvement.
 Nancy studied Business Administration at Dominican College.

-Kristina graduated from Providence College where she earned her Bachelor's of Science in Health Policy Management, along with a Minor in Public and Community Service in Health and a Certificate in Business Studies.
-At Providence, Kristina was a Student Leader of the Global Service Learning Program in Nicaragua.
-In addition, she participated in service projects in the Dominican Republic and New Orleans, Louisiana.
+Kristina graduated from Providence College where she earned her Bachelor's of Science in Health Policy Management, along with a Minor in Public and Community Service and a Certificate in Business Studies.
+Kristina was a Student Leader of the alternative spring break Global Service Learning Program in Nicaragua.
+She also participated in service projects in the Dominican Republic, Nicaragua and New Orleans, Louisiana.

 Taylor is a Senior Associate for the U.S. Program at Americares.
 Taylor works within the Partner Mangement and Expansion of the U.S. Program network.
 She reviews partner applications and works with clinics through the onboaring process.
 Taylor also participates in the strengthening of the U.S. Program partner network by continuing the implementation of current tools and systems in addition to targeted educational initiatives to track the impact of Americares resources.